 Jumping into the web is a big step, and it takes research and knowledge to start out on the right track.
 If your website building experience is limited, learn about web publishing, select the right web tools, think about your message, and develop your image.

 Explore different website designs.
-Surf around the web and look at a variety of websites.
+Surf the web and look at a variety of websites.
 What design features do these sites use that catch your eye?
 How are these eye-catching sites organized?

 Look at individual web pages.
-As you look at different websites, read the individual pages.
+As you look at different websites, read the pages.
 How are the words and pictures arranged on the page?
 Are the pages easy to read?
 What do you like and dislike about these pages?

 Experiment with website building tools.
 There are web tools for every website need and for every website budget.
 The best part is that some powerful and flexible website platforms are open source, so you can be free to experiment before taking your site live.